liyuanlin/ngx-parallax-scroll/README.md

 In component:

     import { Component } from '@angular/core';
-    import { IParallaxScrollConfig } from 'ngx-parallax-scroll';
+    import { IParallaxScrollConfig } from '@liyuanlin/ngx-parallax-scroll';

     @Component({
       ...